privacypass/challenge-bypass-extension/docs/CONFIG.md

 An integer corresponding to the status code returned by the server.
 This HTTP status code is checked before a redemption is initiated, for Cloudflare this value is set to 403.
 That is, token redemptions can only occur after a HTTP response with status code 403 is received.
+For hCaptcha the code is 200, however only hCaptcha specific URLs are eligable for the spend.

 #### config["spending-restrictions"]["max-redirects"]